backstage/backstage/plugins/dynatrace/README.md

 #### Catalog Configuration

-To show information from dynatrace for a catalog entity, add the following annotation to `catalog-info.yaml`:
+To show information from Dynatrace for a catalog entity, add the following annotation to `catalog-info.yaml`:

 ```yaml
 # catalog-info.yaml